Tr0py/RDMA-Competition-2020/ex1-throughput/README.md

 # RDMA Competition Exercise #1 - Throughput

-Key idea: Send 1 Gb data to server with different packet size.
+Key idea: We measure the time of client transfering $N$ bytes of data to server, so the throughput between them is $N/Time$.

+A little more detail: Every time we send $N$ bytes of data to server with different packet size, when server receives all of the data, it tells the client.
+(Server replys "done" when it receives $N$ bytes of data.)

+** Features:  **

+* We do warm-up rounds to get OS ready first.
+* We keep measuring the throughput until is stable (varaiation < 1%).

 > Sizes/Byte: 1 2 4 8 16 32 64 128 256 512 1024